FuriousGeorge19/W205-Course-Content/04-Storing-Data/sync-slides.md

 #
 ## While we're getting started

-- Open slides for week 04
-- Start your VM
 - Review your Project Questions
 - Get ready to share

 ::: notes
 Breakout at about 5 after the hour:
-- Check in with each group on their solution to the assignment
+- Check in with each group on Project 1
 - Answer questions as people have them on what they had trouble with
 - Usually takes 10-20 minutes
-- Reminder: TA office hours on Saturdays!
-8AM PST
 :::

 #